AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 will not participate.

-Every server that uses [X.509](http://en.wikipedia.org/wiki/X.509) certificates will need code written to use them, and that is not likely to happen.
+Every server that uses [X.509](http://en.wikipedia.org/wiki/X.509) certificates will need code written to use OCSP stapling, and that is not likely to happen very quickly.
 A better solution would be a solution that allows the client to verify without needing modifications to the server.

 The DNS system has been shown to scale extremely well.
 Clients typically make a request to a local DNS resolver rather than to an authoritative server so the